A guide to property buying

 Date the vendor moves out

 Make sure the vendor leaves you all the various keys for the house, and any guarantees on integrated appliances, remote controls for electric garages and manuals for appliances and the boiler.
+If you've purchased a house that was built less than 10 years ago, you should have a guarantee from the builder that covers the walls, windows, any rendering or outside seals.

 There are plenty of local removal companies to choose from.
 If you have a lot of stuff, bigger companies with larger vans and furniture lifts can also provide a packing service.
-You can find a list of removals companies on here.
+You can find a list of removals companies here and here.
 If you just need a "man with a van" ask on the Construction and Renovation in Luxembourg Facebook page (also handy if you need some repairs or recommendations for renovations).

 Be aware that if you take apart wardrobes, beds or bookcases, you will be expected to put them back together.
 Also check that your goods are adequately insured for damage.